ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 3. The user's browser is redirected to the Holder's Authorisation Endpoint.
 4. *One* of the following may occur:
   1. The user may cancel the process at any point (in Parts **A**, **B** or **C**) and will be returned to the passed redirection URI for the Recipient with the relevant error code.
   2. The User is denied access.
 This may happen as a result of too many failed attempts or other conditions relating to the user's account.
-The user's browser will be redirected back to the passed redirection URI for the Recipient with the relevant error code.
+The user's browser will be redirected to the passed redirection URI for the Recipient with the relevant error code.
   3. The user sucessfully authenticatates and begins the consent/authorisation step (see Part **B**).

 ### Part B - Holder Authentication
 ![Part B](/images/redirPartB.png)
 #### Steps
 Part **B** illustrates the different authentication methods a Holder may present to the user.
-It is important that the Holder authentication choices presented to the user are consistent with those currently utlised by the user when accessing their existing Holder online accounts.
+It is important from a usability perspective that the Holder authentication choices presented to the user are consistent with those currently utilised by the user when accessing their existing Holder online accounts.
 The following options may be used:

 1. All Credentials/Factors are captured through the Browser.
 On success, the consent process begins (Part **C**) .
 2. Two Factor Authentication (2FA)
-    1. A UserId and optionally a password are entered to the browser and submitted by the user.
+    1. A userId and optionally a password are entered to the browser and submitted by the user.
-    2. A code or notification is sent to a user's pregistered mobile application or device (detached authentication device).
-Optional.
+    2. A code or notification is sent to a user's pregistered mobile/device application (detached authentication device).
+This step is optional as a user's device application may generate codes in isolation, as is the case for Time-based One-Time Password (TOTP).
-    3. The user views the code (For example, a Time-based One-time Password (TOTP)) or event on their detached authentication device.
+    3. The user views the code or event on their detached authentication device.
     4. *One* of the following may occur:
-        1. The user directly enters the code (or scans a QR Code) into the brower and submits the request.
+        1. The user directly enters the code (or scans a QR Code) into the browser and submits the request.
 On success, the consent process begins (Part **C**).
         2. The user does not enter the code into the browser.
-The user acknowledges the authentication through the device and a secure message is sent to the Holder via a backchannel.
+The user acknowledges the authentication through the device and a secure message is sent from the device to the Holder via a backchannel.
 On receipt of the message, the Holder's website redirects the user's browser to the consent page (Part **C**).

 ### Part C - Post Consent Recipient to Holder
 ![Part C](/images/redirPartC.png)